CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 ```

-Here we can see the serial key listed in the output.
+Here we can see the serial key is now listed in the output.

 Next we need to add and tweak some code to extract the key from the output using "**regular expressions**.;